dcunited001/dcunited001.github.io/_drafts/_blog-ideas.md

         - early on, by studying religion, we equip ourselves with knowledge about situations
           - situations we haven't personally encountered and kinds of decisions we haven't made
         - this comes at the cost of freedom of choosing our own path and our own belief system
-          - but it's just fucking useful to not have to expend the time and effort
+          - but it's just fucking useful to not have to expend the ti
             - to decide on every detail

 ## Esotericism